 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-(a) Board of Directors
+(a) Board of directors

-The Board of Directors of the Company is led by the Executive Chairman and comprisesseven other Directors as on 31st March 2020 including two Whole TimeDirectors four Independent Directors which includes one Woman Director and two Non-Executive Directors(other than Independent Directors).
+The Board of Directors of the Company is led by the Executive Chairman and comprisesseven other Directors as on 31st March 2020 including two Whole TimeDirectors four Independent Directors which includes two Women Directors and oneNon-Executive Director (other than Independent Directors).

-for the approval of shareholders at the ensuing AGM.
-The brief resume and otherrelevant details of Ms. Shah Shri Haribhakti and Shri Khaitan are given in theExplanatory Statement to the Notice convening the AGM for your perusal.
+The brief resume and other relevant documents of the Director being re-appointed aregiven in the Explanatory Statement to the Notice convening the AGM for your perusal.

 (b) Meetings of Board of Directors

 Regular meetings of the Board are held to review performance of the Company to discussand decide on various business strategies policies and other issues.
-A calendar ofBoard/Committee meetings for the year is prepared and circulated to the Directors well inadvance to enable them to plan their schedule for effective participation in the meetings.During the year six meetings of the Board of Directors were convened and held on 26thMay 2017 31st July 2017 3rd November 2017 18th January 2018 25th January 2018and 8th February 2018.
-The intervening gap between two consecutive meetings was not morethan one hundred and twenty days.
+A calendar ofBoard/Committee meetings for the year is prepared and circulated to the Directors well inadvance to enable them to plan their schedule for effective participation in the meetings.During the year five meetings of the Board of Directors were convened and held on 20thMay 2019 23rd July 2019 23rd October 2019 27thJanuary 2020 and 11th March 2020.
+The intervening gap between two consecutivemeetings was not more than one hundred and twenty days.
 Detailed information on themeetings of the Board is included in the Corporate Governance Report which forms part ofthe Annual Report.